flythereddflagg/lpfgopt/README.md

 All source code has been tested with GCC and Python 2.7.
 Other compilers and Python 3 will have support in future versions.

+<b>System requirements for installation from source using these instructions:</b>
+ - Python 2.7 or higher
+ - cython
+ - numpy
+ - GCC (Linux or MinGW)

 #### From Source (Windows (7, 8, 10), MinGW, Python 2.7):
 1. Clone or download and extract the repository.
 2. If you can run Powershell scripts the `lpfgopt\lpfgopt\windows_setup.ps1` script